-These healthy pumpkin pancakes are easy and gluten free!
-They're made in the blender with oatmeal, pumpkin pure and cozy fall spices.
+These healthy pumpkin pancakes are easy and gluten-free thanks to real, simple ingredients!
+They're made in the blender with oatmeal, pumpkin pure, and cozy fall spices.

 I love these healthy pumpkin pancakes because they're so easy to make.
 I'm not one to want to make a big mess with breakfast on the weekends, so having a recipe like this that's easy (and easy to clean) is great.

 All you need to make this healthy pumpkin pancakes recipe is a blender and either a griddle or pan.
 Add all of the ingredients into the blender and blend on high for 1-2 minutes, or until the batter is smooth.

 Here are the simple ingredients you need to make these delicious pancakes!
 There's a really good chance you already have all of these recipes at your house right now!

 Scroll down to the recipe card for exact measurements.

 - Rolled oats (I used gluten-free oats): we like to use Bob's Red Mill!

 - Almond milk: you could also swap this for any dairy free milk you like.

 - Banana: try to use one that is over-ripe and slightly starting to brown, It's a little mushier and easier to mix.

 - Pumpkin puree: make sure you don't buy pumpkin pie filling.
 The puree is pumpkin only and includes so many nutrients and fiber.